newaetech/chipwhisperer/docs/source/windows-install.rst

 .. image:: _images/win-installer-1.png
   :width: 800

-2. Find the Power Analysis 101 ChipWhisperer Windows install executable (currently :code:`Chipwhisperer.v6.0.0.exe`)
+2. Find the SCA101ChipWhisperer Windows install executable (currently :code:`SCA101_wininst.exe`)

 3. Run the installer.
 A summary of the installation is given on the second page.